jae-heo/jae-heo.github.io/en/resume.md

 ### Experience

-**Consultant - DXT** <span style="float: right;">2022.09 ~ 2023.10</span>
+**Developer - DXT** <span style="float: right;">2022.09 ~ 2023.10</span>
-As a Junior Consultant, I developed a bio-production process management solution at DXT.
+As a Junior Developer, I developed a bio-production process management solution at DXT.
 This project improved the existing workflow, previously managed via files, reducing BOM management workload by 50%.
 Additionally, I designed and implemented an ASPICE-compliant solution for autonomous vehicle component management, achieving a 70% cost reduction through B2B cloud deployment.

 **Intern - WESTMOON** <span style="float: right;">2022.06 ~ 2022.08</span>
 At WESTMOON, I was responsible for backend maintenance in the development team.
 This included maintaining a video streaming server using Node.js and improving the admin page.
 Additionally, I developed an annotation tool for rehabilitation datasets using PyQT5, collaborating with the rehabilitation team to design annotation rules.